-Moles are caused by melanocytes which are a specialized type of cell that produces melanin.
-Melanin is the pigment that gives our skins its color.
+Moles are caused by melanocytes, which are a specialized type of cell that produces melanin.
+Melanin is the pigment that gives our skin its color.
 Typically, they spread evenly across the skin.
-However they will sometimes grow as a cluster.
+However, they will sometimes grow as a cluster.

 Two factors that precipitate this dynamic include:

 - Hormonal changes (e.g., puberty, pregnancy, menopause, and taking hormone medication)